mbadolato/iTerm2-Color-Schemes/README.md

 The DotGov theme was inspired by the color palette used in the [U.S. Web Design Standards](https://playbook.cio.gov/designstandards/visual-style/)

 The DuoTone Dark theme was created by [chibicode](http://chibicode.com) based on [simurai](https://github.com/simurai)'s [duotone-dark](https://github.com/simurai/duotone-dark-syntax) Atom theme.

+The JetBrains Darcula theme was created by [vitstr](https://github.com/vitstr)

 If there are other color schemes you'd like to see included, drop me a line!